kirolos-esmat/portfolio/README.md

 ## Professional Experience

-### Server Administrator
+**Server Administrator @ Nashat Metry Office**
-**Nashat Metry Office | Alexandria, Egypt**
+_January 2024 – March 2024 | Alexandria, Egypt_
-_Jan 2024 – Mar 2024_
+- Implemented and managed a Linux-based server using TrueNAS software.
-- Managed and deployed a **Linux-based server** using **TrueNAS**, improving data storage efficiency.
+- Utilized Docker to containerize applications, ensuring efficient deployment and scalability.
-- Containerized critical applications with **Docker**, resulting in a 30% reduction in deployment time.
+- Maintained server reliability and performance, providing a stable environment for office operations.

-- Monitored and maintained server reliability, achieving 99.9% uptime during operations.
+**Graduation Project: Cyber Park @ Arab Academy for Science & Technology**

-### Graduation Project: Cyber Park
+_July 2023 | Alexandria, Egypt_
-**Arab Academy for Science & Technology | Alexandria, Egypt**
+- Developed "Cyber Park," a mobile application that improves the parking experience using Flutter and Firebase.
-_Jul 2023_
+- Leveraged augmented reality (AR) and a network of cameras to provide real-time parking slot availability.
-- Developed "Cyber Park," a **Flutter** and **Firebase** app for real-time parking management using **AR** and a network of cameras.
+- Integrated features to alert users of vehicle obstructions and facilitate communication with other vehicle owners.
-- Secured user data by implementing **robust privacy measures** and compliance standards.
+- Implemented robust data privacy measures to secure sensitive user information.
-- Achieved an **A+ grade** for its innovative design and seamless integration.
+- Achieved an A+ grade for the project.

-### Web Developer (Remote)
+**Web Developer (Remote) @ RoboNation**
-**RoboNation | Florida, USA**
+_January 2023 – March 2023 | Florida, USA_
-_Jan 2023 – Mar 2023_
+- Created and maintained a high-quality website for RoboNation projects.
-- Designed and maintained a responsive website for RoboNation, improving user engagement by 25%.
+- Managed hosting services and purchased domains to ensure the websites were accessible and professional.
-- Managed web hosting and domain services, ensuring 100% website uptime.
+- Collaborated with a multidisciplinary team to design and implement features.
-- Collaborated with a multidisciplinary team to enhance site functionality and performance.
+- Enhanced website performance and user experience through regular updates and optimizations.

 ---